When should you call an ambulance for a seizure?

 it’s the first time someone has had a seizure. the seizure lasts more than 5 minutes. the person does not regain full consciousness, or has several seizures without regaining consciousness. the person is seriously injured during the seizure.

-When is a seizure a health emergency?
+Is a seizure an emergency?

 A seizure is considered an emergency when it lasts a long time or when seizures occur close together and the person doesn’t recover between seizures.
-Just like there are different types of seizures, there are also different types of emergencies.

 Should I go to ER after seizure?